davearch/fontyourface/README.md

 =============
 - Note that Internet Explorer has a limit of 32 CSS files, so using @font-your-face on CSS-heavy sites may require turning on CSS aggregation under Administer È Configuration È Development È Performance (admin/config/development/performance).
-- Note that not all modules from Drupal 7 have been ported (namely, local fonts).
+- Note that not all modules from Drupal 7 have been ported (font reference, fontyourface wysiwyg).
 Help is much appreciated.
 - Fonts.com api has some quirks.
 You may have to use the fonts.com website for enabling all your fonts instead.
 - See http://drupal.org/project/fontyourface#support for support options on any issues not mentioned here.